 - Commencing with phase II, power lines on or adjacent to the site to be undergrounded as part of the new development.
 Underground utilities requirement excludes high-voltage transmission line unless project inserts a structure under the transmission line.
-Coordinate site layout with Utility provider(s) to provide adequate access easement(s). - Commencing with phase I, clearly indicate property lines, the dimensional relation of the buildings to the property lines and the separation of the buildings from each other. - Commencing with phase I, verify location of any easements, or property restrictions, to ensure no conflict exists with the site layout or foundation design. - Maintain existing retention during phase I and provide 100 year onsite retention for this property during phases II and III; coordinate design with requirements of the Engineering Department. - REFUSE commencing when any changes are made to refuse: - Double container enclosure is exclusively for refuse.
+Coordinate site layout with Utility provider(s) to provide adequate access easement(s). - Commencing with phase I, clearly indicate property lines, the dimensional relation of the buildings to the property lines and the separation of the buildings from each other. - Commencing with phase I, verify location of any easements, or property restrictions, to ensure no conflict exists with the site layout or foundation design. - With all three phases, 100 year onsite retention required for this property, coordinate design with requirements of the Engineering Department. - REFUSE commencing when any changes are made to refuse: - Double container enclosure is exclusively for refuse.
 Construct walls, pad and bollards in conformance with Standard Detail DS-116. - Contact Sanitation Division (480-350-8131) to verify that vehicle maneuvering and access to the enclosure is adequate. - Develop strategy for recycling collection and pick-up from site with Sanitation.
 Roll-outs may be allowed for recycled materials.
 Coordinate storage area for recycling containers with overall site and landscape layout. - Gates for refuse enclosure(s) are not required, unless visible from the street.
 If gates are provided, the property manager must arrange for gates to be open from 6:00am to 4:30pm on collection days.